SebastiaoJeronimo/JAVA-Service-Discovery-API/README.md

 # JAVA-Service-Discovery-API
-My implementation of a Java Multicast Service Discovery API
+implementation of a Java Multicast Service Discovery API